vanilla-reforged/vmangos-docker/README.md

 ### Preface

-This assumed client version is `5875` (patch `1.12.1`); if you want to set up VMaNGOS to use a different version, modify the VMANGOS_CLIENT_VERSION entry in the .env file accordingly.
+This assumed client version is `5875` (patch `1.12.1`); if you want to set up VMaNGOS to use a different version, modify the VMANGOS_CLIENT entry in the .env file accordingly.

 The user that is used inside the persistent containers (VMANGOS_DATABASE, VMANGOS_REALMD, VMANGOS_MANGOS) has UID `1000` and GID `1000` by default.
 You can adjust this, if needed; e.g., to match your host UID/GID.